ggebbie/HistoricalIndianOcean/README.md

       - `C-c b` to cite new key
 Otherwise dependent bib will be overwritten with full main.bib.

-how to compile LaTex and view PDF \\
+how to compile LaTeX and view PDF \\
  - `C-c C-a`